jeremysz0419/sunshine-city/README.md

-# sunshine-city
+#

-## Sunshine Hours & Healthy Living
+## Energy Consumption

-Sunlight plays a huge role for our planet.
-Giving life to plants which in turn, gives us the necessities to survive as well.
-Productivity is higher during the day and going outside is proven to promote better quality of health.
-As the world becomes more of a concrete jungle, we wanted to see how the amount of sun still affects everything around us.
+Technology advances as the world becomes more of a concrete jungle.
+Energy consumption rises with every given year.
+We wanted to see what values have had any direct correlation with that rise in consumption.
+Values like, population per country, to comparisons between the growth of fossil, wind, solar, and water fuels.

 ## Data Source